Thomann (retailer): History

-Between 2004 and 2012, the number of customers has almost tripled and now slightly exceeds 3 million.
+Between 2004 and 2012, the number of customers nearly tripled, slightly exceeding 3 million.

 In 2004, the company achieved a turnover of EUR 10m.

 In 2006, the company disclosed a turnover of EUR 129m, making it one of the fifty fastest-growing companies in Bavaria once more.

-In September 2010, Musikhaus Thomann received the Versender des Jahres (Mail Order Business of the Year) Award, which the German Association of Mail Order Companies' hands out annually.
+In September 2010, Musikhaus Thomann received the Versender des Jahres (Mail Order Business of the Year) Award from the German Association of Mail Order Companies.
 The panel of judges chose Musikhaus Thomann for its strong growth, commitment to innovation, and high level of customer satisfaction.